 Croup is a viral illness in young children, which causes narrowing of the upper airways.
-Some children have recurrent croup and this may require further assessment.
+Some children have recurring croup and this may need further assessment.

 How does croup develop?

 When you breathe, air passes through the voice box (larynx) and windpipe (trachea) into the lungs.
 In croup, a viral infection causes inflammation and swelling of the lining of the voice box and windpipe, which become narrowed.
-When the airway becomes narrowed, breathing in becomes more difficult and stridor (a harsh noise when breathing in) is heard.
+When the airway becomes narrowed, breathing in becomes more difficult, and you can hear stridor (a harsh noise when breathing in).